 With a 1440p resolution and an impressive 144hz refresh rate, this monitor seemingly hits the sweet spot when it comes to both gameplay smoothness and definition.

 It also boasts an impressive contrast ratio at 3000:1 and a solid 4ms response time.
 If you're interested in introducing that cinematic quality to your gaming, then this could be a great choice.

-The trade-off may be a lower resolution, at only 1080p, but at this size, the visuals should still pack a punch!
+The resolution may be 1080p, but at this size, the visuals should still pack a punch!